psykomal/psygo/content/posts/12-days/index.md

-So for 12 days starting today, I am going to produce an article a day.
+So for 12 days starting today, I am going to produce roughly an article every 2-3 days (this will balance the quality of the article with the speed of production).
 Will tackle things I see as blackboxes, things I am curious about, or some techincal question that is bugging me lately.

 **What am I going to write about**: